ajaxm/MultiVerse/README.md

 * Login page and basic home page after login (empty container, temporary logout button)
 * Rails models for Poems, Stanzas
-* API controller for Poems, Stanzas
+* API controllers for Poems, Stanzas

 *At the end of Phase 1, users can sign up and login/logout.*
 When a Poem is created, it uses the contents of its "first_stanza" column to